National Innovation Challenge banner - green with white pinwheel logo and large IN written across the green banner

 Key dates

-• Information pack published on Monday 25th November 2024 to registered participants.
+• Information pack published in December 2024 to registered participants

 Further information